All Posts

 Step 2: Clean the Pool Area

-Step 3: Refill the Pool
+Step 3: Refill the Pool to Proper Level

 After the initial cleaning, you may notice that the water level in your pool has dropped below the recommended level, typically halfway up the skimmer opening.
 This decrease can occur due to evaporation or leaks.
 Use a garden hose to add fresh water to the pool, monitoring the water level closely to avoid overfilling.
 While the pool is filling, please take this opportunity to inspect the skimmer baskets, remove any debris, and ensure they are in good condition for efficient operation.